csariyildiz/csariyildiz.github.io/_posts/2023-06-09-what-is-latex-and-how-to-use-it.md

   - Software
 ---

-Recently, I have had a little more time to finish my thesis by extending the deadline.
-As a result I had a chance to reevaluate the whole effort.
 Latex is definitely a nice, professional way to write.
 It is widely used in academia.
 But sometimes it can be difficult for beginners to use.
 So I want to focus on latex and its usage.